Bulbs:

 Q – How long can I keep a live Christmas tree inside my home?
 What else do I need to know about it?

 A – Only a very short time.
-See our handout.
+See our handout: Living Christmas Tree Care

 Q – When will you be getting in a fresh supply of greens (holly, fir, boxwood, or whatever?)

-A – Ask the manager of the “greens” department.
+A – We recommend calling as asking for the manager of the “greens” department, as this can change year to year.
 In general, we receive wreaths and boxwood by mid-November, evergreen boughs Nov.
-1, holly after Thanksgiving, mistletoe by Dec.
-1. Outdoor arrangements are ready the week before Veterans’ Day.
+1st, holly after Thanksgiving, mistletoe by Dec.
+1st. and outdoor arrangements are ready the week before Veterans’ Day.

 Perennials & Roses: